maths/moodle-qtype_stack/corsscripts/stack-web/examples/README.md

 ## Demo Extractors

-The demo shows three extractor styles at once:
+The demo shows several extractor styles at once:

-- `laststringremainderwhitespace` reads the last line beginning with `Answer =`.
+- `laststringremainderwhitespace` reads the last line beginning with `Answer:`.
 - `lastcalc` reads the rendered result of the last calculation block.
 - `allregexremainder` collects every line beginning with `Step n =` and returns the remainders as JSON.